isomerpages/pa-cdcvouchers-v2/_merchants/Merchants' Guide/Onboard RedeemSG Merchant App.md

 <a id="pagetop"></a>

-Step 1: Download RedeemSG Merchant mobile app and log in with your mobile number.
+1: Download RedeemSG Merchant mobile app and log in with your mobile number.

 <table border="0" cellspacing="0" cellpadding="0">
 <tbody>